For advisors and family

 When the right path is in person.For advisors and family helping someone 75+.

-Estate planning for someone 75 or older often benefits from direct attorney drafting and an in-person execution session rather than self-execute Pattern A documents — particularly when capacity, hospice timing, or long-term care coordination is part of the picture.
-If you are an elder-care advisor, geriatric care manager, hospice intake coordinator, or a family member walking through the planning with a Kentucky resident in this cohort, Johnson Legal PLLC handles these matters directly.
+Estate planning for someone 75 or older often benefits from direct attorney drafting and an in-person execution session rather than self-serve documents — particularly when capacity, hospice timing, or long-term care coordination is part of the picture.
+If you are an elder-care advisor, geriatric care manager, hospice intake coordinator, or a family member walking through the planning with a Kentucky resident in this situation, Johnson Legal PLLC handles these matters directly.

 The advisor referral channel